abstractmachine/head-media-design-oculus/08_gaze/readme.md

 We have created four nodes in this graph, using our new events that we imported with the `VsGazeDetector` package above.
 - The (highlight:mud text:`OnGazeEnter`) event is fired whenever the `Ray` enters into collision with our (highlight:pink text:`Cube`).
 Whenever this interaction happens, the (highlight:blueish text:`Script Graph`) sets the Cube's `Material` to the `Cold` material which we created earlier in this tutorial.
 As you can see in the illustration below, this interaction turns the cube blue.
 - The (highlight:brown text:`OnGazeExit`) event is fired whenever this `Ray` exits collision with our (highlight:pink text:`Cube`).
 This changes the object's `Material` back to `Default`.
-- The (highlight:yellow text:`OnGazeStay`) event is fired repetitively as long as we remain interacting with our (highlight:pink text:`Cube`).
+- The (yellow: OnGazeStay) event is fired repetitively as long as we remain interacting with our (highlight:pink text:`Cube`).
 This concept of "stay" means "as long as this ray stays interacting with this object".
 This `Stay` action fires the `Rotation` action and is repeated constantly, for each frame, approximately sixty times per second as long as we continue to gaze at the object.
 - The (highlight:sky text:`OnGazeTimer`) event is very handy and fires whenever we remain gazing at this object longer than a definable number of seconds.
 Here we have set this (highlight:sky text:`Delay`) value to (highlight:sky text:`2`) seconds.
 When this action fires, we change the (highlight:pink text:`Cube`)'s `Material` to the `Hot` color created earlier in this tutorial.
 In the illustration below, the cube turns red whenever the player stares at it for over `2` seconds.
 Since we do not need to constantly change this color, we have left its `Repeat` option unchecked.

 ![Gaze Raycast interactions with Cube](gaze-raycast-change-material.gif)